 - You thought you were great, but your audience hated every minute? or

-- You hated every minute, but your audience thought you were great?
+- You saw lots of room for improvement, but your audience thought you were great?

 Yeah, I thought so.

 You are, by definition, an unreliable observer of your own performance, for many reasons, including that:

 - Part of you is inside your own head, which can be a messy and confusing place;

 - You “see” your performance through the lens of your own doubts, fears, and aspirations; and often,